AleksandarPredic/predic-gutenberg-blocks/predic-api-base/README.md

+# Base API plugin
+This plugin is created separately, so it can be used as a base for an API requests for our themes and plugins.

 ## Configuration
 Install plugin via WP Admin interface and then visit the WP Admin settings page ` Settings -> Predic API Settings` to fill in the `API key` and `API host` data.